 How much is the APN likely to be?

-The APN will usually be equivalent to the amount of “understated tax” as determined by HMRC.
+The Accelerated Payment Notice will usually be equivalent to the amount of “understated tax” as determined by HMRC.
 This will be payable even if there is an appeal ongoing to a Tax Tribunal.

 There is no right of appeal against an APN and the APN is payable within 90 days, although if negotiations are initiated then a further 30 days’ extension is permissible (if the 90 day period is due to expire) or alternatively HMRC may agree to withdraw the APN.